bitfocus/companion-module-bmd-audiomonitor/companion/HELP.md

 #### Version 3

 This module is only compatible with version 3 of Bitfocus Companion and above.
-IF you have used a previous version of the module, it is easy to build a new one very quickly as it is feature complete with Actions, Feedback and multiple Presets.
+If you have used a previous version of the module, it is easy to build a new one very quickly as it is feature complete with Actions, Feedback and multiple Presets.

 #### Configuration